top of page

 Sheet pan dinners are everywhere lately– and with good reason.
 You can roast proteins and vegetables simultaneously and have only one dish to clean at the end of the night!
 This beautiful sheet pan dinner is the work of FEED founder Lara Field.
 Lara, can we come for dinner next time?!

 Need more quick dinner ideas?
-Check out our roundup of
+Check out our roundup of pocket stew recipes or our

 Recent Posts